Key takeaways

 Solution: Collaborate with finance and legal teams to build compensation packages that are locally competitive, legally compliant, and scalable.
 Additionally, HR teams can use global payroll platforms to streamline processing and reporting.

-How to Build a Global HR Management Strategy
+How to Build an International HR Management Strategy

 If your business is expanding its operations overseas, make sure that you design a comprehensive global HR strategy that aligns with both your overarching business objectives and the laws, regulations, and norms of the localities for each region of operation.